drausin/libri-experiments/experiments/exp01/README.md

 - Put p95: 400ms -> 150ms
 - Put p50: 100-200ms -> 40-60ms
 We omit the severe performance degradations caused by page cache exhaustion at the end when the librarians ran out of their 3GB memory budget.
-We are glad to see these improvements, but continued existence of the underlying memory usage issue indicates that RocksDB probably isn't the main culprit.
-The other main culprit is probably grpc connections, so subsequent trials should look into
+We were glad to see these improvements, but the continued existence of the underlying memory usage issue indicates that RocksDB probably isn't the main culprit.
+The other main culprit is probably grpc connections, so subsequent trials looked into
 - setting `MaxConcurrentStreams` on the grpc server (as opposed to the unbounded default)
 - try just having a single author (with 100x more requests per day), since maybe the problem is just too many client connections to each librarian

-In trial 15, we set `MaxConcurrentStreams = 128` (c.f.,
+In **trial 15**, we set `MaxConcurrentStreams = 128` (c.f.,
 [libri #162](https://github.com/drausin/libri/pull/162)) and noticed that memory usage across librarians was more consistent, but it didn't really change the cumulative memory usage of either the experimenter or librarians.

-In trial 16, we used moved from 100 -> 1 authors but from 2560 -> 256000 uploads per author.
+In **trial 16**, we used moved from 100 -> 1 authors but from 2560 -> 256000 uploads per author.
 This
-change completely solved the experimenter memory issue, with it now using ~50 MB RAM instead of previously it's consumer more and more until it reached the limit.
+change completely solved the experimenter memory issue, with it now using ~50 MB RAM instead of previously it's consuming more and more until it reached the limit.

-In trial 17, we bumped the librarian RAM limit up to 5 GB and ran the experimenter for 90 minutes, thinking that possibly the librarians just had steady-state memory usage higher than the 3 GB used previously.
+In **trial 17**, we bumped the librarian RAM limit up to 5 GB and ran the experimenter for 90 minutes, thinking that possibly the librarians just had steady-state memory usage higher than the 3 GB used previously.
 Unfortunately, the linear memory growth still occurred, and the librarians eventually hit the new memory limit.

-In trial 18, we tested [libri #163](https://github.com/drausin/libri/pull/163), which updated the librarian peer connection handling to actively disconnect one of the connections when merging two peers that both have a connection.
-This hypothesis was that the librarian servers were leaking connections (i.e., creating redundant ones and not cleaning up existing ones) when peers were being added to the routing table.
+In **trial 18**, we tested [libri #163](https://github.com/drausin/libri/pull/163), which updated the librarian peer connection handling to actively disconnect one of the connections when merging two peers that both have a connection.
+Our hypothesis was that the librarian servers were leaking connections (i.e., creating redundant ones and not cleaning up existing ones) when peers were being added to the routing table.
 Unfortunately, the change didn't have much/any effect on the librarian memory usage over the course of the experiment.